jbrgfx/elixir_mixed_doubles_pairings/README.md

 # Mixeddoubles

 Purpose: Build mixed doubles randomly paired rosters for as many as four courts from lists of registered players.
+Players who registered last and are left unpaird are assigned to wait-lists.

 The elixir version is functionally identical to the javascript version.

 ## running using iex